 - Fees charged by intermediary banks might apply in some instances.

-- WorldFirst transfer fees vary according to its different region-specific websites.
+- WorldFirst transfer fees vary according to the type of account you open.

 Ease of Use